Prejwel/Python-programs/README.md

-# Python-programs
+Python-programs
-basic python programs which will be helpful while working on difficult programs
+Basic python programs which will be helpful while working on projects.